geopandas/geopandas/doc/source/contributing.rst

   line of a docstring should be a standalone summary.
 Parameters and return values should be documented explicitly.

-- GeoPandas supports python 2 (2.7+) and python 3 (3.5+) with a single
-  code base.
-Use modern python idioms when possible that are compatible with both major versions, and use the `six <https://pythonhosted.org/six>`_ library where helpful to smooth over the differences.
-Use ``from __future__ import`` statements where appropriate.
-Test code locally in both python 2 and python 3 when possible (all supported versions will be automatically tested on Travis CI).

 - Follow PEP 8 when possible.
 We use `Black
   <https://black.readthedocs.io/en/stable/>`_ and `Flake8
   <http://flake8.pycqa.org/en/latest/>`_ to ensure a consistent code